jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System.md

 1. The Cloud File Service does not support the use of data encryption during transmission.
 That is, the following commands are not supported for attaching the file system.

-sudo mount -t nfs -o tls 10.0.0.30:/cfs nfs
+mount -t nfs -o tls 10.0.0.30:/cfs nfs

 2. When attaching the File Storage, the default values for the attach options are as follows.
 In most cases, avoid modifying the default parameter values to avoid performance or stability impact:
+- -o lookupcache=all : When setting to cache the directory on files storage or not, the value can be set as: all,none,pos.
+The default all means you trust the data in the cache.
+When the value is none, the directory shall not be cached, which is conducive to the data consistency when different nodes attach files for storage at the same time, but the performance of readdir operation will be affected.
+When the value is pos (or positive), the nfs client will verify cache the cache on read.
+- -o ac: set to cache the attribute data of files or not.
+The default ac means to cache the file attribute.
+The value set as noac is conducive to the data consistency when different nodes attach files for storage, but the performance to read files will be affected.

-- rw: load in read/write mode
+- rw: attach in read/write mode.
+When the value is set as -ro, attach in read mode only.
 - relatime: When accessing a file, atime is updated only when atime is earlier than the file's change time.
-- vers=4.1: NFS protocol version is 4.1
+- vers=4: NFS protocol version is 4.0
 - rsize=1048576 : Set the maximum number of bytes of data that the NFS client can receive for each network READ request.
 This value is applied when reading data from a file on the File Storage.
 It is set to the maximum value by default: 1048576.
 - wsize=1048576: Set the maximum number of bytes of data that the NFS client can send for each network WRITE request.
 This value is applied when reading data from a file on the File Storage.
 It is set to the maximum value by default: 1048576.
 - namlen=255: Set the longest file name allowed by the remote server to be 255 bytes.